 Fish oil may lower blood pressure.
 If you already take medication to lower blood pressure, talk to your doctor before taking fish oil.

-Diabetes medications -- Theoretically, fish oil supplements may lower blood sugar levels and could make effects of diabetes drugs stronger.
+Diabetes medications: Theoretically, fish oil supplements may lower blood sugar levels and could make the effects of diabetes drugs stronger.
 If you have diabetes, talk to your doctor before taking fish oil.

 Demonty I, Chan YM, Pelled D, Jones PJ.
 Fish-oil esters of plant sterols improve the lipid profile of dyslipidemic subjects more than do fish-oil or sunflower oil esters of plant sterols.
 Am J Clin Nutr.
 2006 Dec;84(6):1534-42.